Gas adsorption is a powerful analysis technique to determine the specific surface area and pore size distribution of solid, porous materials.

 To determine the pore volume and pore size distribution, the gas pressure is increased further incrementally until all pores are filled with liquid.
 Next, the gas pressure is reduced incrementally, evaporating the condensed gas from the system.
 Evaluation of the adsorption and desorption isotherms reveals information about the pore volume and pores size distribution.
 Several methods, such as the classic BJH (Barrett, Joyner, Halenda) method or the modern DFT (Density Functional Theory) method, exist to determine pore volume and pore size distribution.

-Contact us today for your Surface Area (BET) & Pore Size Determination (DFT) needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Surface Area (BET) & Pore Size Determination (DFT) needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.